FAIR2-for-research-software/git-with-it/episodes/branching.md

 A branch is a history of commits and you can use `git log` to see the commit history (and customise the output so it can be easier to read), but what if you wanted to look at the state of the branch at a previous point in time?
-Well because Git has kept track of everything you can do that and the command to do so is the same one for switching branches i.e. `git checkout` which takes a "reference" as an argument.
+Well because Git has kept track of everything you can do that and the command to do so is `git checkout` which takes a "reference" as an argument.
 So far you have been using branch names as references but commit hashes are also references and so can be used to checkout the state of the repository in the past.

 <!-- Source for Mermaid diagram :
      https://gist.github.com/ns-rse/08fb86b003a26f7855281eeea88566d0#file-git_graph_branching_diverging_checkout-js